Jump to section:

 - Cannabis product recommendations for first-time consumers

 Cannabis is a personal experience, and how you select it is, too.
-This info is meant to give you an alternative perspective on what qualities to look for in a strain.
-Some of you are happy to sit down with any strain, anytime, and that’s okay.
-For others, this level of precision in strain selection is paramount to having a good experience—and feeling good is what cannabis is all about.
+Understanding its nuances should help give you an alternative perspective on what qualities to look for in a strain.
+Some of you are happy to sit down with any strain, any time, and that’s okay.
+For others, this level of precision in strain selection is key to having a good experience—and feeling good is what cannabis is all about.